Lensing, Shadow and Photon Rings in a Magnetized Black Hole Spacetime: GEODESICS IN THE ERNST SPACETIME

 For circular timelike { geodesics}, we get the equations for $E^2$ and $L^2$ in terms of $r$

-In Schwarzschild spacetime, circular timelike orbits exist for \(r>3M\).
-In Ernst spacetime, however, one finds numerically that \(L^2>0\) only in the range
+{ The condition that $L^2 > 0$ determines the radius values where circular timelike geodesics exist.} In the Schwarzschild spacetime, circular timelike orbits exist for \(r>3M\).
+In the Ernst spacetime, however, one finds that \(L^2>0\) only in the range

-where \(r_{1}\) and $r_2$ are the two positive roots of the cubic equation \eqref{eq:cubic_equation} indicating that circular timelike orbits can only exist between the two circular lightlike orbits in the equatorial plane.
-Fig. (\ref{fig:L^2}) shows a plot of $L^2$ for different $r$ values.
-One can show that $L^2<0$ for $B>B_c$ indicating that we cannot have circular timelike orbits for a supercritical magnetic field strength.
+where \(r_{1}\) and $r_2$ are the two positive roots of the cubic equation \eqref{eq:cubic_equation} indicating that circular timelike orbits can only exist between the two circular lightlike orbits in the equatorial plane. { In particular, this implies that circular timelike geodesics do not exist if $B>B_c$.
+Fig. \ref{fig:L^2} shows a plot of $L^2$ as a function of $r$ for a particular subcritical value of $B$.}